GluuFederation/docs-gluu-server-prod/docs/source/tutorials/install-rancher.md

 Exposing the UI is not necessary but you may do so by following these steps:

 1. Create a single point of entry ( Load balancer) for your cluster.
+Please note that if you have given the instances permissions to act on the cloud the load balancer should have already been created and hence the following steps are not needed, otherwise a `NodePort` would have been created and you would need to follow with the next steps..

 1. Get the port number nginx is using for forwarding `443` connections, here that would be `31822`